 In May 2011, Surrey County Council Planning Committee narrowly voted against the approval of permission to drill an exploration well on licence PEDL143.
-This well, to test the Holmwood Prospect, was supported in the planning officers' report and the Company intends to pursue an appeal in the coming months in order to drill the well in 2012.
+This well, to test the Holmwood Prospect, was supported in the planning officer's report and the Company intends to pursue an appeal in the coming months in order to drill the well in 2012.

-Following a cross-assignment of interests between Europa-operated PEDL180 and Egdon-operated PEDL182, Europa is now a 33% interest holder in a swathe of acrege running southeast from the Crosby Warren Oilfield, containing the Broughton oil discovery and the adjacent Wressle Prospect.
-In order to plan 2012 drilling on these projects, a 3D seismic survey is being acquired in late 2011.
+Following a cross-assignment of interests between Europa-operated PEDL180 and Egdon-operated PEDL182, Europa is now a 33% interest holder in a swathe of acreage running southeast from the Crosby Warren Oilfield, containing the Broughton oil discovery acquired in late 2011.

+Europa holds two inshore licences for underground coal gasification, a large resource at the early research phase and the adjacent Wressle Prospect.
+In order to plan 2012 drilling on these projects, a 3D seismic survey is being